SIEM is dead! Long live C.I.A.

 Some of you will ask, “If SIEM is dead, what are we supposed to do?”
 That is the million-dollar question.
 My response is Open XDR.
 What does Open XDR have to do with the blog title?
 Well, normally you would think C.I.A. equals Confidentiality, Integrity, and Availability (not the Central Intelligence Agency).
 In this case, think Correlation, Integration, and Automation (if I could have found a place for V (visibility) I would have.
 Open XDR will give you that and more!

-Open XDR, by definition, is all data sources (X) Detection and Response.
+Open XDR, by definition, is extended (X) Detection and Response.
 Think about the App Store you use on your iPhone.
 When you first bought that phone (think platform), it came with a few apps preinstalled, and then you went and added a few apps to run on that platform.
 The pictures you took and sent via text, or uploaded to Facebook, all used a common platform underneath.
 Open XDR is the same concept.

 Stellar Cyber has developed the first App Store for information security.
 What does this mean for you?
 A Correlated, Integrated, and Automated platform that gives you visibility across your security tool sets.
 The platform, in this case Starlight, allows you to plug your apps (think endpoint, AV, firewall, proxy, etc.) into it alongside the apps we provide (SIEM, SOAR, machine learning driven (ML)-IDS, Malware, deception, etc.).
 Underneath the covers we normalize, enrich, correlate, provide detections, and ultimately active and automated responses to mitigate those risks.